chansk/LiquefactionInventory/Readme.txt

 LiqEventsNonLiqCellsBufferExtent02.ipynb: Determining X and Y mins and Maxes of buffer extents and place in CSV, which tells us where to place fishnets

-MosaicASTER_03.ipynb: Mosaic together cells representing ìattributesî of water bodies, where 0=land,
+MosaicASTER_03.ipynb: Mosaic together cells representing ‚Äúattributes‚Äù of water bodies, where 0=land,
     1=ocean, 2=rivers, and 3=lakes.

 MosaicClipping02.ipynb: Create new folder of quake name, extract DEM to PGA's extent and project.